 Minnie’s Seasonal Dining Food Options

 Minnie’s Seasonal Dining at Hollywood and Vine has transitioned from a buffet meal to a family style feast.
-Guests will have food brought straight to the table while enjoying the ambiance of seasonal decor and distanced character interactions.
+Guests will have food brought straight to the table while enjoying the ambiance of seasonal decor and fun character interactions.

 Minnie’s Holiday Dine With Food Allergies